iFixDataLoss/iFixDataloss22/README.md

 <p align="left"><img src="pictures/results.png" /></div>

 All data loss issues detected by iFixDataloss are in the DataSet folder, and the output of LiveDroid and DLD are in the results folder of evaluation.

+We give two examples to show the data loss issue.

+## Example1